zetxqx/gateway-api-inference-extension/README.md

 ## Technical Overview

-This extension upgrades an [ext-proc](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_proc_filter) capable proxy or gateway - such as Envoy Gateway, kGateway, or the GKE Gateway - to become an **[inference gateway]** - supporting inference platform teams self-hosting Generative Models (with a current focus on large language models) on Kubernetes.
+This extension upgrades an [ext-proc](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_proc_filter) capable proxy or gateway - such as Envoy Gateway, kgateway, or the GKE Gateway - to become an **[inference gateway]** - supporting inference platform teams self-hosting Generative Models (with a current focus on large language models) on Kubernetes.
 This integration makes it easy to expose and control access to your local [OpenAI-compatible chat completion endpoints](https://platform.openai.com/docs/api-reference/chat) to other workloads on or off cluster, or to integrate your self-hosted models alongside model-as-a-service providers in a higher level **AI Gateway** like LiteLLM, Solo AI Gateway, or Apigee.

 The Inference Gateway: